open-mmlab/mmselfsup/README.md

 - **Methods All in One**

   MMSelfsup provides state-of-the-art methods in self-supervised learning.
-For comprehensive comparison in all benchmarks, most of the pretraining methods are under the same setting.
+For comprehensive comparison in all benchmarks, most of the pre-training methods are under the same setting.

 - **Modular Design**